R-K-H/kollan.house/src/content/a-reflection-seen.md

 This has a nice parallel to day to day living.
 Who knows what our next 5 years looks like, who knows the next 10, what about 50?
 There's one thing to know at the very least, change will happen, it's either you enacting the change, or life enacting it for you.
 How are you prepared to handle it, how do you deal with it, how do you structure your life around that fundamental truth?
 What is your map, what are your guiding principles and what do you have in your arsenal to deal with that which is unknown?

-Ok so, super heavy thoughts for the AM.
-But in reflection, why not?
-This by no means is right, or wrong or anything special, this is one way to look at things.
+Ok by no means is right, or wrong or anything special, this is one way to look at things.
 Something to consider.